 FILTERto define a network filtering rule for the interface.
 Libvirt includes some predefined rules (e.g. clean-traffic) that can be used.
 Check the Libvirt documentation for more information; you can also list the rules in your system with:

 VIRTIO_QUEUESto define how many queues will be used for the communication between CPUs and Network drivers.
 This attribute is only available with

 If properly configured, libvirt and KVM can work with SPICE (check here for more information).
 To select it, just add the following to the

 TYPE = SPICE

-Enabling spice will also make the driver inject specific configuration for these machines.
+Enabling spice will also make the driver inject a specific configuration for these machines.
 The configuration can be changed in the driver configuration file, variable

 Virtio is the framework for IO virtualization in KVM.
-You will need a linux kernel with the virtio drivers for the guest, check the KVM documentation for more info.
+You will need a Linux kernel with the virtio drivers for the guest.
+Check the KVM documentation for more info.

 If you want to use the virtio drivers add the following attributes to your devices:

 DISK, add the attribute